 When is the contribution payable by the main applicant?

-The government contribution required for the Maltese Permanent Residence Program must be paid by the tenth month after receipt of the Letter of Approval in Principle.
+The contribution for the Malta Permanent Residency Program must be paid within eight months after receiving the Letter of Approval in Principle.
+This is part of the administrative fees and minimum investment strategy for the program.

 What type of property can the main applicant buy or rent?